simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 Three and a half hours later I arrived at the campsite, around 7pm, feeling tired.
 This indeed was a decent leap from the usual amount of exercise I did.
 My "normal" life was working as a computer programmer, and so aside from the daily walk to work, my entire body was used to a pretty permanent state of rest.

 It being April, the campsite was not busy.
 As I walked to my pitch, I clocked the two other tents occupying the field.
 Next to my neighbour's tent stood a bicycle with well packed panniers hanging off just about every inch of the frame.
-It's owner emerged and clocked me wheeling my own carriage in his direction.
+Its owner emerged and clocked me wheeling my own carriage in his direction.

 This moment was a point of conflict for me.
 I'm an introvert and so the default preference I just can't shake is always for solitude, particularly when it comes to people I don't know.
 It's somewhat of a bug bare of mine as I'm most happy around people and I delved into this year knowing full well, and embracing the fact, I'd be bombarded with meeting new folk.
 I didn't allow myself to overthink it and threw up a hand with a friendly "Hello".
 The young man approached and I introduced myself.